nibscbioinformatics/nf-core-conva/docs/usage.md

 ## Nextflow edge releases

 Stable releases will be becoming more infrequent as Nextflow shifts its development model to becoming more dynamic via the usage of plugins.
 This will allow functionality to be added as an extension to the core codebase with a release cycle that could potentially be independent to that of Nextflow itself.
-As a result of the reduction in stable releases, some pipelines may be required to use Nextflow `edge` releases in order to be able to exploit cutting "edge" features e.g. version 3.0 of the nf-core/rnaseq pipeline requires Nextflow `>=20.11.0-edge` in order to be able to directly download Singularity containers over `http` (see [nf-core/rnaseq#496](https://github.com/nf-core/rnaseq/issues/496)).
+As a result of the reduction in stable releases, some pipelines may be required to use Nextflow `edge` releases in order to be able to exploit cutting "edge" features.

 There are a number of ways you can install Nextflow `edge` releases, the main difference with stable releases being that you have to `export` the version you would like to install before issuing the appropriate installation/execution commands as highlighted below.